 Let to be a ball positioned at some point .
-Considering that only the gravitational force acts on the ball, what is the trajectory the ball should follow in order to reach a point in the shortest time?
+Considering that only gravitational force acts on , what is the trajectory the ball should follow in order to reach a point in the shortest time?
 The solution of this problem is known as the brachistochrone curve.

-Although similar, the brachistochrone curve has a different description than the tautochrone curve.
-The amusing fact is that they are, indeed, the same.
+Although similar, the brachistochrone problem is different from the tautochrone problem.
+The amusing fact is that the solutions of both problems are the same.
 The brilliant argument exposed next is due to Johann Bernoulli.

 The principle of least time